panzerdp/dmitripavlutin.com/content/posts/2019-07-17-react-memo/index.md

 ## 6. Conclusion

-`React.memo()` is a great tool to apply the benefits of memoization for pure functional components.
-When applied correctly, it prevents component re-render when next props are the same as previous.
+`React.memo()` is a great tool to gain the benefits of memoization for pure functional components.
+When applied correctly, it prevents component re-render when the next props are the same as previous.

 Take precaution when memoizing components that use props with callback functions.
 Make sure to provide the same callback function instance between renderings.